 Vegans don’t gravitate to a single cuisine, since they’ve got so many standout choices.
 But some parts of the world are far more vegan-friendly than others.
 If you’re already vegan or you lean in that direction, it’s helpful to know which cuisines offer the most satisfying plant-based meals.

 To help you on your way, check out my guides below.
-They’ll acquaint you with the most exciting and reliably vegan options when dining out.
+They’ll acquaint you with the most exciting and reliably vegan dining options.
 You’ll also discover some of the most popular international dishes to cook at home.

 - Ethiopian Food